Understanding how packaged desktop apps run on Windows

 AppData operations on Windows 10, version 1903 and later

 All newly created files and folders in the user's AppData folder (e.g., C:\Users\user_name\AppData) are written to a private per-user, per-app location but merged at runtime to appear in the real AppData location.
 This allows some degree of state separation for artifacts that are only used by the application itself, and this enables the system to clean up those files when the application is uninstalled.
 Modifications to existing files under the user's AppData folder is allowed to provide a higher degree of compatibility and interactivity between applications and the OS.
 This reduces filesystem “rot” because the OS is aware of every file or directory change made by an application.
 State separation also allows packaged desktop applications to pick up where a non-packaged version of the same application left off.
 Note that the OS does not support a virtual file system (VFS) folder for the user's AppData folder.

 AppData operations on Windows 10, version 1809 and earlier

 All writes to the user's AppData folder (e.g., C:\Users\user_name\AppData), including create, delete, and update, are copied on write to a private per-user, per-app location.
 This creates the illusion that the packaged application is editing the real AppData when it is actually modifying a private copy.
 By redirecting writes this way, the system can track all file modifications made by the app.
 This allows the system to clean up those files when the application is uninstalled, thus reducing system "rot" and providing a better application removal experience for the user.

-Writes to files/folders in the app package are not allowed.
-Writes to files and folders that are not part of the package are ignored by the OS and are allowed as long as the user has permission.
+Writes to files/folders in the app package aren't allowed.
+Writes to files and folders that aren't part of the package are ignored by the OS, and are allowed as long as the user has permission.